noct15/infosys222/week02/week02.md

 ## 🗒 Summary
 - By now you should:

-	- know the vocabulary of the relational data model: relation, tuple, attribute, domain, schema, primary key, constraint etc
+	- know the vocabulary of the relational data model: relation, tuple, attribute, domain, schema, primary key, foreign key, constraint etc

 	- know how to represent a relation using a schema

-	- have some basic ideas of how to choose a primary key for a relation
+	- have some basic ideas of how to choose a primary key for a relation and what a foreign key is used for

 	- understand that every decision builds on at least one assumption